utkarsha62/animation-/README.md

-The Anime Data Analysis Project is designed to provide comprehensive insights into the world of anime.
+The Anime Data Analysis python Project is designed to provide comprehensive insights into the world of anime.
 This project aims to explore various aspects of anime, including popularity, genres, ratings, and trends.
 This project is ideal for data analysts, anime enthusiasts, and researchers interested in understanding the dynamics of the anime industry.

 Data Collection - From kaggel .